The Australian home loan market is a vastly different place than it was a few decades ago.

 The borrower has the ability to use the money whenever is necessary and is only charged interest on the proportion that's used.

-When are Home Equity Loans useful?
+When are home equity loans useful?

-Home equity loans are a useful financial tool – as long as you have the discipline to repay what you withdraw, plus interest, and don't use the funds frivolously on impulse purchaserenovation-300x197s like a new jet-ski in summer-time.
+Home equity loans are a useful financial tool – as long as you have the discipline to repay what you withdraw, plus interest, and don't use the funds frivolously on impulse purchases like a new jet-ski in summer-time.

 For homeowners and property investors keen to improve their overall financial position, home equity loans can provide the funds they need when they need them the most.